eyupbarlas/KeyFinder-Docs/Docs/Enabling Telegram Bot(ENG).md

-# KeyFinder Telegram Bot Activation
+# KeyFinder Telegram Bot Activation Guide
 ## Steps
 ### Step 0
 Download **Telegram** to your smartphone(Android, iOS) to get notifications from KeyFinder.